 - freeze dried raspberries

-- If using coconut milk, place the can of coconut milk in the refrigerator and leave it there until well-chilled; I left mine in overnight.
+- If using coconut milk, place the can of coconut milk in the refrigerator and leave it there until well-chilled; we left ours in overnight.

 - Remove from refrigerator, flip the can and open the can of coconut milk.